hyungtaecf/Luck-Duel/README.md

 ## Skills

-- Programming in the XCode Application for Mac
+- Programming on XCode for Mac
 - Learning and application of Swift language
 - Mobile application development
 - Uploading to AppStore